 Yes, weight loss surgery in Lubbock can be highly beneficial, but unfortunately, not everyone is a candidate.
 Any clinic you visit has certain criteria they look at before they will offer surgery as an option.
 Has the patient tried dieting?
 Is their BMI dangerously high?
 Is their health suffering due to their weight?
 All of these criteria come together to decide whether a person is a candidate for surgery.

-For more information on weight loss surgery in Lubbock, visit West Texas Bariatrics on their website or call 806-771-2222.
+For more information on weight loss surgery in Lubbock, visit West Texas Bariatrics on their website.